wsatchmo/Project_Golden_Geese/README.md

     ...}
 ```

-•If you make any changes in the **login.js** file, please be sure to input your own Firebase Config information first, so as to not mess with anyone's previously saved work.
+•If you make any changes in the **login.js** file, please be sure to input your own Firebase Config information first, so as to not mess with other users' previously saved work.
 The Firebase config is as follow:

 ```js
 //Replace this config object with your own Firebase configuration ↓↓↓